 UC TAP is an online tool to help prospective UC transfer students track and plan their coursework.
 Visit the UC Admissions TAP website for additional information.
 Source: UC information obtained from www.universityofcalifornia.edu

-Find colleges that are right for you by learning about their academic and campus life, cost and location.
-You will also be able to find majors and career and learn about how to pay for college.
+Find colleges that are right for you by learning about their academic and campus life, cost, and location.
+You will also be able to find majors and careers and learn about how to pay for college.

 For purposes of applying for federal student aid, what is the difference between a dependent student and an independent student?

 Whether you’re exploring majors or searching for information about your chosen field, this website will help.
 Learn typical career areas and types of employers that hire in these fields, as well as strategies to make you a more marketable candidate.
 Continue your research through the websites provided.

 What Can I Do With This Major? is produced by the University of Tennessee’s Center for Career Development.

 The Career Services Center offers a host of services for students seeking employment opportunities including:

 - Helping students identify a program of study that will lead them to a specific career

 - Helping students get workplace experience through an internship

 - Resume / Cover Letter / Interview / Job Search support

 MJC Career Services is located on the West Campus in Yosemite Hall Room 156 A.